• Skip to primary navigation

 Here is the story of Rob Kalin, the founder of Etsy.com, which began in 2005.
 Etsy is an e-commerce website offering unique and bespoke items, a site so well received that Etsy found itself being compared to bigwigs such as Amazon and eBay.

 Kalin had two stints of stepping down from the post of CEO.
 The first is more of interest here.
-In 2008, Etsy had 650,000 users in 127 different countries, and Kalin realized that the creative
+In 2008, Etsy had 650,000 users in 127 different countries, and Kalin realized that the creative energy and the zeal with which he had started Etsy had turned into creative chaos on the management side.

 That is when Kalin began to wonder if he was the best person to lead Etsy, and eventually decided to let go.
 Kalin humbly demoted himself to the position of Chief Creative Officer and gave the position to then-COO Maria Thomas.

 “Maria has the skills and experience required to lead Etsy through the upcoming years, and that is what she’s here to do”.
-I’m a hands-on guy, I need to be building things to feel like I’m making a meaningful contribution.”
+I’m a hands-on guy.
+I need to be building things to feel like I’m making a meaningful contribution.”

 Rob Kalin, Etsy